 Regional Variations of Sopa de Habas

-Like many traditional dishes, Sopa de Habas varies across Mexican regions.
+Like many traditional dishes, traditional Sopa de Habas varies across Mexican regions.
 In central Mexico, cooks often add diced tomatoes and epazote herb.
 Meanwhile, in northern regions, you might find versions with chorizo or bacon added for extra flavor.
 Coastal areas sometimes incorporate seafood into their Sopa de Habas.

 The beauty of this traditional soup is its adaptability.
 While I’ve shared an authentic base recipe, feel free to adjust the ingredients based on your taste preferences or what’s available locally.